Put a Skilled and Trial-Proven Attorney in Your Corner

 - Money or property related to a money laundering case

-In order for the seizure to be carried out, it must be proven that the property was indeed obtained through such means.
-In some forfeiture situations, law enforcement may utilize questionable approaches such as seizing vehicles during a drug arrest.
+For a seizure to be carried out, it must be proven that the property was indeed obtained through illegal means.
+In some forfeiture cases, law enforcement may utilize questionable approaches such as seizing vehicles during a drug arrest.

-- The forfeiture was an excessive response to the alleged crime; and
+- The forfeiture was an excessive response to the alleged crime

-If you are facing having your property seized, you need to act quickly because you only have Fifteen (15) days in state actions, and Ten (10) days in federal actions after receiving notice of the forfeiture to file a request for an adverse preliminary hearing to preserve all of your rights.
+If you are facing the prospect of having your property seized, you need to act quickly because you only have 15 days in state actions or 10 days in federal actions after receiving notice of the forfeiture to file a request for an adverse preliminary hearing to preserve your rights.

-South Florida Attorney Evan Hoffman can walk you through this process, and make sure that nothing is missed that might help in giving you an advantage in your situation.
+Our Miami forfeiture defense lawyer can walk you through this process and make sure that nothing is missed that might be advantageous in your situation.
 The Hoffman Firm is standing by and ready to schedule a free consultation for you.
-Give them a call at (305) 249-0090 today.